 - Drink water.
 I know, not really a new concept here but a truly important one.
 Drinking water throughout the day is a key way to accomplish several spring cleans for your body and your mind.
-When you refill your glass every hour or two, you give your body a much needed element for proper functioning.
+When you refill your glass every hour or two, you give your body a much-needed element for proper functioning.
 You are, quite literally, keeping your fluid levels in balance.
 Drinking water regularly throughout the day also allows you to take a break, move around and stretch a bit, after all, you’ve got to get up to refill that glass at some point.

 3. Simplify Your Schedule.

-While it might be true that you’ve gotten your schedule down pat, there can be a benefit to taking a long hard look at whether you’ve gotten yourself in to a rut.
-Just like spring-cleaning your fitness routine will re-energize your workouts, spring-cleaning your schedule bu looking at what you actually are doing each day can help you be more efficient.
+While it might be true that you’ve got your schedule down pat, there can be a benefit to taking a long hard look at whether you’ve gotten yourself into a rut.
+Just like spring-cleaning your fitness routine will re-energize your workouts, spring-cleaning your schedule by looking at what you actually are doing each day can help you be more efficient.
 Be honest about where you are sending your time and then notice how maybe making some small changes can free up more time for you.
 We all have a tendency to over-estimate what we can do in a day and underestimate what we can do in a year; look at what you put on your schedule in both the short-term and long-term plan and notice if there are smaller changes that will allow you to be happier and more effective with your time and energy.
-Making one or two small changes or by including time for something new, you can bring a lot more energy and excitement into your daily or weekly routine.
+By making one or two small changes or including time for something new, you can bring a lot more energy and excitement into your daily or weekly routine.
 Hint: This is another that is super helpful to do with a buddy!

 - Write or print out your actual schedule and take a good long look at it.
-Are there areas where you see you’ve gotten yourself in a rut of thinking or action?
+Are there areas where you see you’ve gotten yourself into a rut of thinking or action?
 What do you see you could shift, even slightly to create a better balance between work and play?

 - Ask your buddy to take a look and offer some ideas about what he/she sees. being serious about how someone else might do it can be a great way to spring-clean old scheduling ruts right out the window.

 - Brainstorm all the things you’d ideally like to do in the day or week.
 Compare this to your actual schedule.
-Are there places you see you might be able to swap out a new item for an older one, or combine some things so you get more of what you need to create a balanced work/life schedule?
+Are there places you see you might be able to swap out a new item for an older one or combine some things so you get more of what you need to create a balanced work/life schedule?

 4. Clear Out Verbal Habits.

 Now could be the best time to take a look at the power of words.
 We all get into verbal habits, so much so that we fail to notice them.
 The problem with not noticing is that sometimes our verbal habits are ways in which we also run ourselves down.
-Take a few minutes a run a quickie Spring-cleaning check and clean up how you talk to yourself.
+Take a few minutes and do a quickie Spring-cleaning check and clean up how you talk to yourself.
 Aim to talk to yourself as though you were talking to your best friend, and not someone you are perpetually disappointed in!

 One quick way to do a quick check is to grab your phone and record yourself in conversation with someone for 2-3 minutes.
 You can even record your side of a phone conversation.
 Then play it back and jot down some notes about what you hear.
 Do you run yourself down?
 Say hum or “yeah” a lot?
 What are the verbal habits you nice?
-These could be ‘tics, as in repeated words or catchphrases, or they could be a way you have of referring to yourself or you abilities.
-Check out whether you are badmouthing or underestimating yourself in your speech an clean that up pronto!
+These could be ‘tics, as in repeated words or catchphrases, or they could be a way you have of referring to yourself or your abilities.
+Check out whether you are badmouthing or underestimating yourself in your speech and clean that up pronto!

 5. Master The “Brain-Dump”